apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 SDKs to write a very simple app.
 It assumes that you have [installed PredictionIO server](/install/).

-Let's start with a classic example in Machine Learning - build a recommendation engine.
-We are going to launch a recommendation engine instance that can:
+Let's start with a classic example in Machine Learning - build a ranking engine.
+We are going to launch a ranking engine instance that can:

 * collect *real-time event data* from your app through REST API or SDKs;
 * update the predictive model with *new data* regularly and automatically;